VirtusLab/git-machete-intellij-plugin/README.md

 When reporting a bug, it'd be very helpful for us if you could enable the IntelliJ logging on a DEBUG level, reproduce a bug and include the logs from IntelliJ in the issue.

-Go to `Help > Diagnostic Tools > Debug Log Settings` and then paste the following lines:
+Go to `Help > Diagnostic Tools > Debug Log Settings` and then paste the following line:

 ```
 com.virtuslab